 According to USA Today, Hawaii is the #1 most expensive U.S. state to live in.
 Based on this article, to live comfortably here you would need a salary over $122,000.
 Further, the relative value of $100 as compared by state is the second lowest here in Hawaii, trailing only the nation’s capitol by $0.93.

 I will be the first to tell you that I am making no salary over $122,000.
 Further, I do not make a salary, yet work for an hourly wage + tips as a sea kayak guide and SUP instructor.
-Even so, Clay and I have had both the money and the time to travel to (almost) all of the other offshore islands (Molokai – you’re still on our list!)
+Even so, I have both the money and the time to travel to (almost) all of the other offshore islands (Molokai – you’re still on our list!)
 And last week, we booked a couple of plane tickets for October.
 We are going to Indonesia!!

 Here’s how we do it – and how you can, too.

 This is easily one of the more tricky parts to the equation, as accommodation is one of the most expensive aspects of living in Hawaii.
 There’s a lot of talk of being “priced out of paradise”, referring to the shortage of affordable housing.
 With almost 1M people living on almost 600 sq miles of lava rock, spaces tend to be small for the price, and in general, expensive.

 To combat this problem, a lot of people choose to go the route of roommates.
 Living in a shared house is a more affordable option, and with the right roommates it can be a fun, communal, and enjoyable living situation.
 Other people choose to pay for the small, not always overwhelmingly nice, accommodation.
 Insert: us.